barchart/marketdata-api-js/docs/content/appendices/price_formats.md

 **Tick Notation (method 1) in Eighths**

-For example, when pricing in eighths, there are eight discrete price points between eleven and twelve:
+For example, when pricing in _eighths_, there are eight discrete price points between eleven and twelve:

 | Tick Notation | Integer Value | Tick | Fraction Numerator | Fraction Denominator (implied) | Decimal Calculation |
 |---:|---:|---:|---:|---:|---:|